Miranda Lambert: Endorsements and business ventures

-Lambert also has her own clothing line titled Idyllwind, a brand of wine with the Red 55 Winery imprint, and owns The Pink Pistol boutique in her hometown of Lindale, Texas.
+Lambert also has her own clothing line titled Idyllwind with Boot Barn, a brand of wine with the Red 55 Winery imprint, and owns The Pink Pistol boutique in her hometown of Lindale, Texas.

+Y’all Eat Yet?
+Welcome to the Pretty B*tchin’ Kitchen

+In 2023, Lambert co-authored a cookbook titled Y’all Eat Yet?
+Welcome to the Pretty B*tchin’ Kitchen with Holly Gleason for Dey Street Books, an imprint of HarperCollins.
+It includes 50 recipes inspired by "important women in Lambert's life" as well as her native East Texas.
+In addition to these recipes, the 288-page book contains personal anecdotes alongside photography featuring the farm she shares with husband Brendan McLoughlin.

 MuttNation Foundation

 In 2009, Lambert opened MuttNation Foundation, with her mother, Bev.
 The organization focuses on rescue animals and shelters, and Lambert has been vocal about the cause being very close to her heart.
 The core issues MuttNation works on are: